mayor-creator/github_user_search_app_component/README.md

 - [My Custom CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This article explains why we should include custom CSS reset in our project and the breakdown of information was helpful to my understanding of why CSS reset are important.

 - [How to add Sass support to a Vite React app](https://dev.to/hexcube/how-to-add-sass-support-to-a-vite-react-app-37p) - This is an amazing article explained how import and add scss files to your React.
-I'd recommend it to anyone having issue on how t add scss files to the vite react app.
+I'd recommend it to anyone having issue on how t0 add scss files to the vite react app.

+- [How to import and use an image in a React component] (<https://bobbyhadz.com/blog/react-import-image>) -This blog post explains how to implement image into your react component.

 ## Author